oat0054/oat0054.github.io/README.md

 # Project 1: Sales Products Analysis 2019

 #### [sales product analysis with python](https://github.com/oat0054/oat0054.github.io/blob/main/projects/Sales%20Products%20Analysis.pdf)

+Questions:
+   - What was the best month for sales?
+How much was earned that month?
+   - What City had the highest number of sales?
+   - What time should we display adverstisement to maximize likelihood of  customer's buying product?
+   - What products are most often sold together?
+   - What product sold the most?
+Why do you think it sold the most?

+key technique:
   - merge the 12 months of sales data into a single csv file
   - remove rows of missing values
   - remove text data rows that not related
   - change data type
+  - add new columns
   - regular expression
   - aggregate
-- create bar chart with matplotlib.pyplot
+  - create chart with matplotlib.pyplot
--

 # Project 2: Mobile Vendor Market Share Thailand: Project Overview